-Under state law police are required to make an arrest if they have reason to believe that an act of domestic violence was committed within the past four hours.
-Police are also required to make an arrest if they believe that a Civil Protection or No Contact order has been violated.
-If police believe that multiple members of the household have committed acts of domestic violence against one another they will arrest the individual who appears to be the primary aggressor.
+Under state law, police are required to make an arrest if they have reason to believe that an act of domestic violence was committed within the past four hours.
+Police are also required to make an arrest if they believe that a Civil Protection or No Contact Order has been violated.
+If the police believe that multiple members of the household have committed acts of domestic violence against one another, they will arrest the individual who appears to be the primary aggressor.

 Domestic Violence Charges

-In cases where an arrest was made for domestic violence the prosecutor will decide whether or not to press charges against the perpetrator.
+In cases where an arrest was made for domestic violence, the prosecutor will decide whether or not to press charges against the perpetrator.
 In these cases, the victim does not have the power to prevent charges or drop charges, even if he or she doesn’t want to see the perpetrator face legal action.
-Once the prosecutor has reached a decision with regard to filing charges the victim will be notified.
+Once the prosecutor has reached a decision with regard to filing charges, the victim will be notified.

 The penalties for domestic violence convictions will depend on the nature of the offense.
-Possible penalties:

-- Misdemeanor – A fine of up to $1,000 and/or up to 90 days in jail.
+Misdemeanor: A fine of up to $1,000 and/or up to 90 days in jail

-- Gross Misdemeanor. – A fine of up to $5,000 and/or up to 365 days in jail.
+Gross misdemeanor: A fine of up to $5,000 and/or up to 365 days in jail

-- Felony – A substantial fine and more than one year in jail.
+Felony: A substantial fine and more than one year in jail

 In the state of Washington, anyone who is convicted of a domestic violence charge will also be prohibited from owning a firearm.